sig-gis/Liberia_NSC_ForestMonitoringTraining/07_intro_GEE/02_imagery.md

     'True Color S2');
 ```

 In the Console, can you see the difference in band quantity?
-Open the Earth Engine catalog for both datasets (<a href="https://developers.google.com/earth-engine/datasets/catalog/LANDSAT_LC09_C02_T1_L2" target="_blank" rel="noopener noreferrer">USGS Landsat 9 Level 2, Collection 2, Tier 1</a> & <a href="https://developers.google.com/earth-engine/datasets/catalog/COPERNICUS_S2_SR" target="_blank" rel="noopener noreferrer">Sentinel-2 MSI: MultiSpectral Instrument, Level-2A</a>) and see the different band designations.
+Open the Earth Engine catalog for both datasets (<a href="https://developers.google.com/earth-engine/datasets/catalog/LANDSAT_LC09_C02_T1_L2" target="_blank" rel="noopener noreferrer">USGS Landsat 9 Level 2, Collection 2, Tier 1</a> & <a href="https://developers.google.com/earth-engine/datasets/catalog/COPERNICUS_S2_SR_HARMONIZED" target="_blank" rel="noopener noreferrer">Harmonized Sentinel-2 MSI: MultiSpectral Instrument, Level-2A</a>) and see the different band designations.
 Inspect the metadata for both images in the Console as well.

 <img align="center" src="../images/intro-gee/fig45.png" vspace="10" width="500">